StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/code-examples.md

 You need to close the spans in the opposite order in which you opened them For example we started with the database and then the database table, thus we need to close the database table span first then the database span.

-***NB: If you do not close your spans in the correct order then Trace will still be sent to StackState but, there might be a missing span, thus showing the incomplete data in StackState.***
+***NB: If you don't close your spans in the correct order then Trace will still be sent to StackState but, there might be a missing span, thus showing the incomplete data in StackState.***

 ```javascript
 // First we close the table span